christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/mpd-0-stim-pistol.md

   thumbnail = ""
 +++

-The MPD-0 Stim Pistol fires a hypodermic shot to revive himself or teammates from a distance when an operator is down.
+The MPD-0 Stim Pistol fires a hypodermic shot to revive himself or teammates from a distance when an operator is down.<!--more-->

 ## Usage